 Insulate with Rigid Foam Sheets

-Attach rigid foam sheets to the interior surface of the metal walls, holding them in place with foam adhesive.
-Rigid foam can be purchased in different thicknesses, most commonly one- and two-inch.
+Attach rigid foam sheets to the interior surface of the metal walls, holding it in place with foam adhesive.
+Rigid foam can be purchased in different thicknesses, most commonly 1 and 2 inch.
 The more foam you apply, the better the insulation will be.